-The WiFi settings are configured in the file /etc/config/wireless (currently supported on Broadcom and Atheros).
+The WiFi settings are configured in the file /etc/config/wireless (currently supported on Broadcom, Atheros and mac80211).
 When booting the router for the first time it should detect your card and create a sample configuration file.
 By default 'option network lan' is commented.
 This prevents unsecured sharing of the network over the wireless interface.

-Each wireless driver has its own configuration script in /lib/wifi/driver\name.sh which handles driver specific options and configurations.
-This script is also calling driver specific binaries like wlc for Broadcom, or hostapd and wpa\supplicant for atheros.
+Each wireless driver has its own configuration script in /lib/wifi/driver_name.sh which handles driver specific options and configurations.
+This script is also calling driver specific binaries like wlc for Broadcom, or hostapd and wpa_supplicant for atheros.

-The reason for using such architecture, is that it abstracts the driver configura-
+The reason for using such architecture, is that it abstracts the driver configuration.